aitomatic/openssa/README.md

 `OpenSSA` is an agentic AI framework for solving complex problems in real-world industry domains, overcoming the limitations of LLMs and RAG in such settings.

-## Level-2 Intelligence with Planning, Reasoning, domain-specific Knowledge and diverse Informational Resources
+## Level-2 Intelligence with Planning, Reasoning, domain-specific Knowledge and diverse Resources

 `OpenSSA` agents, built with powerful Hierarchical Task Planning (HTP) and Observe-Orient-Decide-Act Reasoning (OODAR), go far beyond the Level-1 pattern-matching intelligence performed by LLMs and RAG and achieve superior outcomes in complex multi-faceted, multi-step tasks.
 See our [comparative study](https://arxiv.org/abs/2404.11792).

-`OpenSSA` agents can also be armed with domain-specific Knowledge, connected to diverse Informational Resources (files, databases, web sources, etc.), and/or be guided by specialized industry experts to maximize the accuracy and comprehensiveness in their planning, reasoning and deliberative/iterative problem-solving.
+`OpenSSA` agents can also be armed with domain-specific Knowledge, connected to diverse Resources (files, databases, web sources, etc.), and/or be guided by specialized industry experts to maximize the accuracy and comprehensiveness in their planning, reasoning and deliberative/iterative problem-solving.